-- CT abdomen - MRI/MRCP abdomen
+- CT abdomen or CT abdomen and pelvis - MRI/MRCP abdomen

 Cystic pancreatic lesions are commonly encountered incidental findings (incidentalomas).
 Evidence guiding appropriate use of advanced imaging for diagnosis, management, and surveillance of incidental liver lesions is very limited, However, a primarily consensus-based approach suggested by the American College of Radiology (ACR) incidental findings committee for pancreatic cysts is commonly used in practice.
-(Megibow, 2017, #87) The common differential for an incidentally discovered cystic pancreatic mass in adults includes intraductal papillary mucinous neoplasm (IPMN), sero us cystadenoma (SCA), mucinous cystic neoplasm, and pseudocyst.
+(Megibow, 2017, #87) The common differential for an incidentally discovered cystic pancreatic mass in adults includes intraductal papillary mucinous neoplasm (IPMN), serous cystadenoma (SCA), mucinous cystic neoplasm, and pseudocyst.
 These lesions have variable malignant potential and are difficult to differentiate, especially when small, making surveillance a common alternative to more invasive management.
-Frequency of surveillance depends on age, cyst size, interval growth, and the presence of highrisk imaging features such as enhancing nodules, peripheral calcification, or dilation of the main pancreatic duct.
-Either multip hasic contrast enhanced CT or MRI can be used in the diagnosis, management, and surveillance of cystic pancreatic lesions.
-While availability and local practice experience impact the modality decision, MRI is non-ionizing and offers greater softer tissue contrast.
-MRCP may also be helpful in the initial characterization of the cystic pancreatic lesion to define relationship to the main pancreatic duct.
-(Megibow, 2017, #87) While uncommon, pediatric cystic pancreatic masses are outside the scope of the ACR incidental findings committee recommendations and evidence guiding diagnosis, management, and/or surveillance is very limited.
+Frequency of surveillance depends on age, cyst size, interval growth, and thepresence of highrisk imaging features such as enhancing nodules, peripheral calcification, or dilation of the main pancreatic duct.
+Either multiphasic contrast enhanced CT or MRI can be used in the diagnosis, management, and surveillance of cystic pancreatic lesions.
+While availability and local practice experience impact the modality decision, MRI is non-ionizing and offers greater softer tissuecontrast.
+MRCP may also be helpful in the initial characterization of thecystic pancreatic lesion to definerelationship to the main pancreatic duct.
+(Megibow, 2017, #87) While uncommon, pediatric cystic pancreatic masses are outside the scope of the ACR incidental findings committeerecommendations and evidence quiding diagnosis, management, and/or surveillance is very limited.